wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Cluster management
 ------------------

 The **cluster_control** tool allows you to obtain real-time information about the cluster health, connected nodes and the agents reporting to the cluster.
-This information can also be obtained using the :ref:`API calls reference <cluster_api>`.
+This information can also be obtained using the :doc:`API requests <../api/reference>`.

 For example, the following snippet shows the connected nodes in the cluster: